onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - Confirmation screen should show up containing a photo that was taken
     - You should be able to retake or continue with taken photo

-## Internal - functional
-##### 1. Prevent upload fallback when requested
+##### 33. Prevent upload fallback when requested
     0. Given user opened the link with `?uploadFallback=false` flag
     1. And user is on first page of cross-device flow
     2. Open the cross device link on mobile browsers with a working webcam.
         - user should be able to complete the cross-device flow successfully.

     0. Given user opened the link with `?uploadFallback=false` flag
     1. And user is on first page of cross-device flow
     2. Open the cross device link on mobile browsers with a malfunctioning webcam or on mobile browsers that do not support getUserMedia (ie Safari on iOS10.3 or earlier).
         - user won't see the "use the native camera mode instead" link
         - user should NOT be able to complete the cross-device flow successfully.

     0. Given user opened the link with `?uploadFallback=false` flag
     1. And user is on first page of cross-device flow
     2. Open the cross device link on mobile browser without the camera.
         - user should be able to upload the documents from the device storage
         - user should not be able to record the liveness video
         - user should see `No camera detected` message
         - user should see `Restart the process with a different device` message
         - user should see the icon with the phone, screen and the red cross

+##### 34. Custom SMS number
+(on one of the desktop browsers)

+1. Open link with additional GET parameter `?smsNumber=+447955555555`
+2. Go to the document capture step
+2. Click on link to start cross-device flow
+    - user should see `Continue your verification on mobile` screen
+    - user should see that the SMS input has been pre-filled with the number provided at the beginning
+    - if the number is correct the user should be able to successfully send an SMS
+    - if the number is invalid the user will see an error when clicking "Send link"

+## Internal - functional
-###### 2. Multiple selfie captures
+###### 1. Multiple selfie captures
 (on private mode of: Google Chrome, Firefox, Safari and Microsoft Edge browsers)

 0. Given user opened the link with `?useMultipleSelfieCapture=true` flag